Generalized system identification with stable spline kernels: PEM and stable spline approaches to linear system identification

+The kernel Q may be ill-conditioned (the condition number grows to infinity with small $\alpha$ and large $n$).
+Stability properties of first-order stable-spline kernels, as well as formulas for their inverses and Cholesky factors are discussed in detail in~\cite{carli2014maximum}.
+While ill-conditioning of the kernel can partially controlled by hyper-parameter selection, general system identification problems may be ill-conditioned, and the implications are discussed in Section~\ref{Sec4}.

 In (\ref{eq:TC}) and (\ref{eq:SS}), $\alpha$ is a kernel hyperparameter related to the dominant pole of the system (i.e. it establishes how fast the impulse response decays to zero) and is typically unknown.
-Motivations underlying the particular shape of the stable spline kernels, under both a Bayesian and a deterministic perspective, can be found in \cite{CDC2011P1} and \cite{CDC2011P2}.\\ The estimator (\ref{eq:MV}), with $Q$ given by (\ref{eq:TC}) or (\ref{eq:SS}), relies on unknown hyperparameters $\alpha$ and $\gamma$, which need to be determined from data.
-Such an estimation step can be performed as follows: \begin{enumerate} \item first, the value of the noise variance is obtained by fitting a low-bias FIR model, say of order $p$, for the impulse response (as described e.g. in \cite{Goodwin1992}).
-Hence, the estimate of $\sigma^2$ is
+The estimator (\ref{eq:MV}),where $Q$ is given by (\ref{eq:TC}) or (\ref{eq:SS}), depends on $\alpha$ and $\gamma$, which need to be determined from data using marginal likelihood maximization \cite{Maritz:1989,MacKay,BergerBook,AravkinIFAC12,JMLR:v15:aravkin14a}.
+Learning hyperparameters is analogous to model order selection in the classical PEM framework.
+Once the two parameters are found, the impulse response estimate for the least-squares formulation can be obtained by solving a linear system of equations given by the first-order optimality conditions for the problem (\ref{eq:MV}). \\

-where $\hat G$ is the high-order FIR obtained by least squares; \item to estimate $\alpha$ and $\gamma$, recall the following Bayesian interpretation underlying (\ref{eq:MV}).
-Let $E$ and $x$ be independent Gaussian vectors with autocovariances $\sigma^2I_m$ and $\lambda Q$, respectively, where $I_m$ the $m \times m$ identity matrix while $\lambda$ is a positive scalar.
-Then, provided that $\gamma=\sigma^2/\lambda$, $\hat x$ is the minimum variance estimate of the impulse response.
-This interpretation can be used to estimate $\lambda$ and $\alpha$ by maximizing the marginal likelihood, i.e. the joint density of $x$ and $z$ with $x$ integrated out.
-We obtain